rei-koshka/code4swipe/README.md

 # `code4swipe`: The Dopamine CLI for Coders

-`code4swipe` is a command-line interface (CLI) tool that gamifies your coding process by rewarding you with an automatic "swipe up" action (like the satisfying gesture on TikTok or other social media feeds) whenever you introduce new changes to your local git repository.
+`code4swipe` is a CLI tool that gamifies your coding process by rewarding you with an automatic "swipe up" action (like the satisfying gesture on TikTok or other social media feeds) whenever you introduce new changes to your local git repository.

 It monitors your current working directory's `git diff` and triggers a **swipe** via a chosen provider (currently, **ADB** for Android devices) to give you a quick, satisfying break or a virtual "pat on the back" for your new lines of code.